nussjustin/feature/README.md

 A [Registry][5] can be used to dynamically generate / fetch values for each flag.

 The package currently ships with a single implementation [SimpleStrategy][6].
-External implementations are currently not supported.

 Once created, a registry can used by calling the [FlagSet.SetRegistry][7] method.